jonnaylang101/sql-iterator/README.md

     // init the iterator with the types you wish to use itr := iterator.New[rowData, resData](db, table)

-    // create a query that works with your CustomBinder function by matching columns to fields in the order you
+    // create a query that works with your CustomBinder function by matching columns to fields as you wish to scan them. query := `SELECT name FROM ` + table
-    // want to scan them
-    query := `SELECT name FROM ` + table

     // perform the iteration